NixOS/nix/doc/manual/src/language/operators.md

 > **Warning**
 >
-> This "operator" also separates [list] items, which means that calls in list items must be enclosed by parentheses.
+> [List][list] items are also separated by whitespace, which means that function calls in list items must be enclosed by parentheses.

 ## Has attribute